-As the saying goes, “no two medical labs are exactly alike,” and that remains a truism to this day.
-In terms of where a lab’s server should be based, the proper response should be “where it most benefits the lab,” so partnering with laboratory information system vendors that can deliver on the Cloud and on-premises server options is key.
+As the saying goes, “No two medical labs are exactly alike,” and that remains a truism to this day.
+In terms of where a lab’s server should be based, the proper response should be “Where it most benefits the lab,” so partnering with laboratory information system vendors that can deliver on the Cloud and on-premises server options is key.

-For established laboratory operators that already employ an IT department, have a server room, and who care to keep the data close to them, continuing with an on-premises server may ultimately be the best option going forward.
+For established laboratory operators that already employ an IT department, have a server room, and care to keep the data close to them, continuing with an on-premises server may ultimately be the best option going forward.
 For newer or start-up operations with smaller testing volumes and no plans to hire an extensive IT team, a server on the Cloud is likely the more prudent choice.

 - Access anytime and from anywhere via a web browser

 - No need to invest in hardware and server maintenance

 - The cost of ownership is often lower over time

 - More control over the data and LIS system changes

 - Not reliant on internet connectivity and other external factors

 - Large upfront capital investment